alexelliott90/iTunesSearch/itunes_search_app/README.md

 - The App has been tested with a unit test and two snapshot tests
 - To test the app, navigate to the React app (itunes-search-app) and type npm test

+### Github

+- The Github repository for this app is located in: https://github.com/alexelliott90/iTunesSearch